 Here we discuss the speaker counting algorithm.
 The first step is to segment the audio recording into n equal length audio segments.
 For each segment, we compute its pitch and MFCC vectors.
-After detecting whether there is human speech in the segment based upon its pitch value, we filter out noises and only keep those speech segments.
+After detecting whether there is human speech in the segment based on its pitch value, we filter out noises and only keep those speech segments.

-The main idea for speaker counting is to distinguish different speakers from the audio segments.
-Thus, the most critical part is speaker distinction, i.e., to identify if the two audio segments come from the same speaker or not.
+The main idea of speaker counting is to distinguish different speakers from the audio segments.
+Thus, the most critical part is speaker distinction (i.e., to identify whether or not the two audio segments come from the same speaker).
 Given two speech segments, we tell whether they belong to the same speaker as follows:

-- Same Speaker: If the MFCC distance is less than $\theta_s$ and the pitch infers the same gender. - Different Speakers: If the MFCC distance is larger than $\theta_d$ or the pitch infers different genders. - Uncertainty: otherwise.
+- Same speaker: If the MFCC distance is less than θ_s or the pitch infers the same gender - Different speakers: If the MFCC distance is larger than θ_d or the pitch infers different genders - Uncertainty: Otherwise

-The thresholds, $\theta_s$ and $\theta_d$ , are empirically determined in the calibration phase before we conduct the evaluation.
+The thresholds, θ_s and θ_d , are empirically determined in the calibration phase before we conduct the evaluation.
 We note that the optimal threshold values may vary across different phone models because of different sensitivity levels of mobile device microphones.
 The choice of these two thresholds is driven by the desire to be conservative in the discovery of new speakers while minimizing the number of false positives.
-In our implementation, we first conducted a calibration phase by collect monologue speech from 10 participants (5 males and 5 females) from different countries with different accents with difference phone models.
-Next, we segment the their speech into smaller segments and compute the MFCC distance values from the same speaker and different speakers and denote them as $\mathcal{D}s$ and $\mathcal{D}d$ respectively.
-Finally, $\theta_s$ and $\theta_d$ are chosen as the median value from $\mathcal{D}s$ and $\mathcal{D}d$ .
-During this process, each phone model collects its audio data and determines its own optimal values for $\theta_s$ and $\theta_d$ .
+In our implementation, we first conducted a calibration phase by collecting monologue speech from 10 participants (5 males and 5 females) from different countries with different accents and different phone models.
+Next, we divide their speech into smaller segments, compute the MFCC distance values from the same speaker and different speakers, and denote them as \mathcal{D}s and \mathcal{D}d , respectively.
+Finally, θ_s and θ_d are chosen as the median value from \mathcal{D}s and \mathcal{D}d .
+During this process, each phone model collects its audio data and determines its own optimal values for θ_s and θ_d .
 More detailed information can be found in [13].